 Sonhos are fried cakes like small doughnuts but much lighter in texture.
 There are many variations on the theme all over Portugal.
 Generally speaking, fried cakes are intended for the Christmas season, but, being so popular, sonhos are made at other times as well, and some specialty patisseries sell them freshly made on a daily basis.–Edite Vieira

 Sonhos, in Portuguese, means “dreams.”
 We can think of no more fitting name for something so dreamy.
-This recipe suggests dusting the deep-fried dough with cinnamon and confectioners’ sugar, although we have it on good authority that they are also often dunked in a simple syrup or caramel sauce.
+This recipe suggests dusting the deep-fried dough with cinnamon and confectioners’ sugar, although we have it on good authority that they are also often dunked in a simple syrup, warm fruit jam (pictured), or caramel sauce.

 Special Equipment: Deep-fry or candy or instant-read thermometer